Amy-L-Adams/kakariki/SNPCalling_AA.md

 ```

 # Merging same samples
 This is to merge matching FASTQ files for the same sample to then be aligned.
+Need to run on my 2 Australian runs and also between Ludo's and mine as there were 3 samples that were duplicated between plates 1+2
 ```
 mkdir merged_samples ##put this where want it located in file system src1=../samples2